External inhibition: "External Inhibition and Disinhibition in a Conditioned Operant Response", Gagne (1941)

-"Experimental Inhibition of the Conditioned Eyelid Reflex", Pennypacker (1964)
+"External Inhibition of the Conditioned Eyelid Reflex", Pennypacker (1964)

 In a study by Pennypacker (1964), a conditioned stimulus of a circular red light, an unconditioned stimulus of a puff of dry compressed air, and an external stimulus of a 1,000-cps tone were used to investigate external inhibition at the human level during different introduction intervals.
 Reflexive blinking was measured as the conditioned and unconditioned response.
 Each participant was first presented with two trials of the circular red light without reinforcement, and three trials of the puff of dry compressed air alone.
 Depending on the group, participants were presented with either 15, 30, or 60 paired conditioned stimulus – unconditioned stimulus (CS-UCS) trials, a round of an external stimulus, another 15, 30, or 60 trials of CS-UCS trials, another round of an external stimulus, and then 5 CS-UCS trials.

 Pennypacker suggested that following the introduction of any novel stimuli, a period of excitation occurs between the conditioned stimulus (red light) and its conditioned response (blinking), called an induction period.
 Thus, if the external stimulus was presented earlier in the acquisition phase, the observed decline in blinking would be even less than if the external stimulus was presented later.
 Pennypacker also suggested that it may be possible that an external stimulus that was introduced too late to affect the conditioned stimulus may externally inhibit the unconditioned stimulus.
 However, the study failed to confirm the presence of induction immediately after the tone (external stimulus) was introduced, and there was no evidence that external stimulus had any effect on reflexive blinking when presented halfway through the interval, aside from isolated cases.
 He suggests that the difference between the induction effect observed in a preliminary study and the current study are due to the use of visual external stimulus during a preliminary study and presenting the external stimulus instead of the conditioned stimulus; compared to the use of an auditory external stimulus and presentation of the tone in addition to the conditioned stimulus.
 Another suggestion is that the external stimulus was not intense enough to produce an inductive effect.

 Through this study, Pennypacker confirmed the observation of external inhibition on the human level.
 External inhibition was especially observed when the tone (external stimulus) was introduced during the acquisition phase, which was the interval right after the paired CS-UCS trials.
 The conditioned response, blinking reflex, was observed to be in decline (inhibited) compared to the rate during conditioning.